 ODYS has helped General Motors to develop a multivariable, constrained Model Predictive Control system for torque tracking in turbocharged gasoline engines.
-The control system is scheduled for production by GM in 2018.
+The control system is in production by GM since 2018.

 Compared to more classical controls, model predictive control achieves a better coordination of multiple actuators for improved fuel economy and drivability.
 Moreover, the systematic, model-based framework developed for production enables an immediate adaptation of the design to different engine hardware architectures.